kshinoz98/CircuitPython/README.md

 ![Spinning](https://github.com/kshinoz98/CircuitPython/blob/master/Untitled_%20Sep%2027,%202022%203_18%20PM.gif?raw=true)

 ### Reflection
 Connecting to the Arduino actually took an incredible amount of time.
+Because the libraries were not built in, getting them in or replacing the libraries was very complicated.
 I learned a lot about what it takes to actually connect a board up, and even just getting that little light to turn red was a big victory.
 Also, in this time, I realized that circuitpython is a lot similar to C++ but with more adaptability for libraries.
 If I did this assignment again I would cheat off other people a lot earlier, because I spent a while just flondering while the people next to me actually knew what to do.

 ## CircuitPython_Servo